Purilactis Group

 Tonel Formation is separated from Purilactis Formation by a fault, while the remaining first-order units are separated from each other by disconformities.
 The Tonel Formation exhibit at some localities diapirism in its gypsum layers.
-Tectonic movements have tilted the northern part of Purilactis Group into an near-vertical position with the stratigraphically higher parts being located in the east.
+Tectonic movements have tilted the northern part of Purilactis Group into a near-vertical position with the stratigraphically higher parts being located in the east.
 Other tectonic movements have thrust the older Paleozoic basement over the top of the southern part of the Purilactis Group.
 These movements account to a phase of tectonic inversion belonging to the "Incaic Phase" of the Andean orogeny.